Balchem Encapsulation Technology

 Products offered under our specialty encapsulation line:

-- BakeShure® – ingredients specifically designed for bakery applications which offer improved leavening, enhanced preservation, and more
+- BakeShure® – ingredients specifically designed for bakery applications that offer improved leavening, enhanced preservation, and more.

-- ConfecShure® – ingredients specifically designed for application in a variety of candies which maximize flavor, eliminate sugar inversion and more
+- ConfecShure® – ingredients specifically designed for application in a variety of candies that maximize flavor, eliminate sugar inversion and more.

-- MeatShure® – ingredients specifically designed for meat applications which modify texture, improve production efficiency, reduce cost, and more
+- MeatShure® – ingredients specifically designed for meat applications that modify texture, improve production efficiency, reduce cost, and more.